neozt/pyBatchRenamer/readme.md

-# pyBatchneo_renamer
+# neo-renamer
 #### Command Line Interface used to batch rename files within a folder to a new naming format while preserving original sequence number.

-This CLI is created to ease the process of batch renaming multiple files in a folder that share a common naming format, while differing from each other by a certain sequence number.
+This CLI was built using the Typer library in Python to ease the process of batch renaming multiple files in a folder that share a common naming format, while differing from each other by a certain sequence number.
 The program extracts this sequence number based on a mask provided by the user (or automatically inferred by the program) and proceeds to rename each file to the desired output format incorporating the same sequence number as the original.

 For example, the following renaming can be done easily: image01.img, image02.img, image03.img -> Hawaii - 1.img, Hawaii - 2.img, Hawaii - 3.img.